linusjf/BIAY/September2024.md

 [![Rejoice in Doing Good](https://raw.githubusercontent.com/linusjf/BIAY/main/September/jpgs/Day246.jpg)](https://youtu.be/Mwmk2EmKf8M "Rejoice in Doing Good")

-### Day #246 God does not resentfully help us but rejoices in doing good to us.
+### Day #246 God does not resentfully help us but rejoices in doing good to us

 When we commit sin our natural tendency is to stop praying or to run away from God.
 One tries to avoid a God encounter because we have hurt our all-loving God.
 We feel that God is upset with us and is very angry with us, we try to associate the experience that we had as children.
 Children tend to avoid their parents when they have made a mistake, knowing that they will be punished for the wrongs.
 This has been written so deep into us that we try to run away from God when we sin, we try to hide like Adam and Eve.
 We try to cover up our shame and hide our mistakes from God, but God knows it all.
 God knows us better than we know ourselves, we may run but can never escape God.
 On the contrary, we should run to God, because He is a loving, merciful, and forgiving God.
 When Adam and eve committed sin, they were hiding but God came in search of them.
 Jesus the good shepherd leaves the 99 and goes in search of the Lost sheep.
 When Peter denied Jesus 3 times, Jesus did not rebuke him but offered him another chance, he entrusted him with being the shepherd of the flock again.
 Our God is different from anything we have ever experienced, God wants to forgive us and give us another chance.
 God does not do this out of reluctance but rejoices to do us good.